adaltas/node-each/readme.md

 -   `mode`
     The second argument is optional and indicate wether or not you want the iteration to run in `sequential`, `parallel` or `concurrent` mode.
-In `sequential` mode, each callback is called once the previous callback is completed after calling its `next` argument.
-In `parallel` mode, all the callbacks are called at the same time.
-In `concurrent` mode, only a defined number of callbacks is run in parallel.
-    If `parallel` is a number, the mode is `concurrent`.
-    If `parallel` is true, the mode is `parallel`.
-    Otherwise, the mode is `sequential`.
+See below for more details about the different modes.

 -   `iterator_callback`
     The third argument is a callback function function called for each iterated